 What can we bargain in our union contract under the new law?

 We can bargain a contract that contains both “mandatory” and “permissive” topics.
 Wages are the only mandatory topic of bargaining, which means that we can take wages to arbitration if we do not reach an agreement with the Board of Regents.

 We can negotiate permissive topics if both sides agree to bargain over the issues.

-Tuition scholarships, health insurance, and union dues deduction are now illegal topics of bargaining, which means they cannot be included in the COGS contract until public employee collective bargaining rights are restored by law.
+Supplemental pay, health insurance, and union dues deduction are now illegal topics of bargaining, which means they cannot be included in the COGS contract until public employee collective bargaining rights are restored by law.

 What are permissive topics of bargaining?

 Sick leave, paid leave, holidays, hours of work, appointment letters, safety, training, human rights, travel, office equipment, union rights, and a binding grievance procedure.
 Most of the old COGS contract can still be included in a legally binding collective bargaining agreement that graduate employees negotiate and vote on.